About our program

 Preceptorship model of support

-Each Graduate Nurse is assigned a individual preceptor to assist with the transition into the clinical area.
+Each Graduate Nurse is assigned an individual preceptor to assist with the transition into the clinical area.
 During the supernumerary period you and your preceptor will work identical shifts to facilitate development of your nursing skills.
 Following your supernumerary period further support is available from the ward Clinical Support Nurses, Graduate Nurse Clinical Nurse Educator and other senior nursing staff within your clinical setting.

 Scheduled debriefing sessions